-Some drivers who have pending Driving While Suspended charges in Kansas, and who are licensed in Kansas,may qualify for a "temporary license" if they meet certain conditions:
+Some drivers who have pending Driving While Suspended charges in Kansas, and who are licensed in Kansas, may qualify for a "temporary license" if they meet the following conditions:

 1) must be licensed in Kansas; 2) your license is not currently suspended for other violations (like insurance-SR22-requirements, DUI suspension) not related to the current failure to comply ticket; 3) your license is not currently suspended for out of state tickets that are past due.

-If you meet these conditions, then you can apply for a 'modification of suspension' by using Form DC-1020.
-The form can be found here and does not require a fee.
-I would suggest having a lawyer attach a cover sheet with your application to clarify what tickets are holding back your reinstatement as well as articulating a time frame that you need to get the past due tickets resolved.
+If you meet these conditions, then you can apply for a 'modification of suspension' by using Form DC-1020 found here I would suggest having a lawyer attach a cover sheet with your application to clarify what tickets are holding back your reinstatement as well as articulating a time frame that you need to get the past due tickets resolved.
 The attorney can also provide some assurance that the pending tickets will in fact get resolved.
-The Temporary Permit goes a long way in helping to get a good outcome on any pending tickets, especially pending driving while suspended tickets.
+The Temporary Permit goes a long way in helping to get a good outcome on any pending tickets, such as driving while suspended tickets.
+The Permit, if granted, is good for one year.
+This gives you plenty of time to resolve the outstanding tickets.

-Prosecutors will generally work with you if you have some form of driving privileges, even if temporary under the DC-1020 form.
-Having some status is better than having no license status.
-And the temporary driving privileges demonstrates your intentions of getting 'cleared' and that you recognize the seriousness of driving without a valid license.
-In sum, this form can pave the way for a much quicker resolution of your pending tickets and gives your attorney ammunition when speaking with the prosecutor about a resolution of your tickets.
+Prosecutors will generally work with you if you have some form of driving privileges such as the Temporary Permit.
+Having some driving status is better than remaining suspended.
+And the temporary driving permit demonstrates your intentions of getting 'cleared' and that you recognize the seriousness of driving without a valid license.
+In sum, this Permit can pave the way for a much quicker resolution of your pending tickets and gives your attorney ammunition when speaking with the prosecutor about a resolution of your tickets.

 Comments